AravindRavishankar/FlatB-Compiler/README.md

 How to run ?

 Run the makefile present in the src directory on any of the ".b" files to generate the output.
-Can also use the files present in test-units for testing.
+Can also use the files present in the diractory test-units for testing.